kwesiObuobi/kwesiObuobi/README.md

 Hi there 👋

 I'm Samuel.
-A full stack web developer, more inclined to backend development with python.
+A full stack web developer graduate, more inclined to backend development with python (flask).
 ---

 ✅ I am passionate about building web applications to solve problems effectively and accurately.
 I have experience in building APIs in python's flask, building endpoints that are powered by data models using SQLAlchemy ORM and PostgreSQL.
 I've been constantly applauded on the precision with which I deliver a solution to problems. <br/><br/>